waldronmatt/musicWebTemplate/README.md

 To edit the mailing list:

 1) Create your own Google Sheets mailing list by following the tutorial by David McCoy: https://medium.com/@dmccoy/how-to-submit-an-html-form-to-google-sheets-without-google-forms-b833952cc175
-2) Replace your newly created google sheets link in mailingList.js
+2) Replace your newly created google sheets link via "url" in mailingList.js

-Substitute your picture name in class "hero" in style.css
+3) Substitute your picture name in class "hero" in style.css

 To edit the about section:

+1) Change the social media links to your own
-Edit class "About" in index.html
+2) Edit class "About" in index.html

 To edit the music section:

 1) Edit class "Music" in index.html
-2) Substitute with your own music links
+2) Change the music links to your own
 3) Substitute your picture name in class "music-hero" in style.css

 To add featured songs: